-In CLCF there are three (3) levels of Referees: Novice, Intermediate and Advanced.
-The determination of assignment of level for each referee rests with the Director of the CLCF Referee Program.
+In CLCF there are three (3) levels of referees: Novice, Intermediate and Advanced.
+The determination of the assignment of level for each referee rests with the Director of the CLCF Referee Program.
 Referees are evaluated annually.

 Referees in CLCF are paid to judge games based on position and experience level.
 A fee schedule is distributed as part of the referee meeting sessions.